-Application requirements for cohort admission for the Professional Development Certificate programs are: official graduate transcripts and one letter of recommendation.
+Application requirements for admission for the Professional Development Certificate programs are: official graduate and undergraduate transcripts and one letter of recommendation.
+Applicants must hold an undergraduate or graduate degree in education or an education-related field.
+Administration I applicants must hold a master's degree in education or an education-related field.